Time-assisted energy reconstruction in a highly-granular hadronic calorimeter: Introduction

 While the spatial resolution and the separation of showers inside a particle jet play a key role in particle flow detectors \cite{Thomson:2009rp}, the energy resolution of the hadronic calorimeter still adds to the overall detector performance, both via the improvement of the energy measurement of neutral hadrons, and through improved cluster-track matching in \ac{PFA} due to more accurate energy estimates of clusters assigned to charged particles \cite{Tran:2017tgr}.
 In longitudinally and transversely segmented non-compensating hadronic calorimeters the energy resolution for hadronic showers can be improved by amplitude or energy-density dependent offline weighting of the measured signals in individual detector cells \cite{Abramowicz:1980iv,H1CalorimeterGroup:1993uzc,ATLASLiquidArgonEMECHEC:2004hkk}, exploiting the difference in response to electromagnetic and purely hadronic components of the showers.
 The high granularity of the CALICE calorimeters makes them perfectly suited for such reconstruction techniques, which have been developed under the term {\it software compensation} \cite{Adloff:2012gv} for highly-granular calorimeters.
 For the \ac{AHCAL}, an improvement of the hadronic energy resolution of approximately 20\% compared to a reconstruction without such techniques was achieved.

 Since the large-scale physics prototypes constructed by CALICE in the mid-2000s, the technology of highly-granular calorimeters has evolved, both on the sensor side with improved performance and better device-to-device uniformity, and in the area of front-end electronics, most notably by providing cell-by-cell time measurements.
 This enables the full five-dimensional reconstruction of particle showers in space, local energy density or amplitude, and time.
 The \ac{LTP} of the \ac{AHCAL} \cite{Sefkow:2018rhp}, a 22\,000 channel, 0.5 m$^3$ SiPM-on-tile highly-granular hadronic calorimeter with steel absorbers, which was first operated in beam tests with hadrons in 2018, has the ability to provide hit-time measurements on the cell level with nanosecond precision, as demonstrated in preliminary studies \cite{Emberger:2021lsz}.
-This capability may allow conclusions about the amount of slow neutrons generated in the shower.
+This capability may allow conclusions about the amount of slow neutrons generated in the shower, since measurements with different absorber materials have shown that delayed components in the signals in hadronic calorimeters are primarily due to the neutron component in the shower.
+Examples that show this connection of neutron activity and late signals are measurements in steel and uranium calorimeters \cite{WA78:1985num, Caldwell:1992te}, in a scintillating fiber calorimeter with lead absorber \cite{Acosta:1990bq} and in a copper-based dual readout calorimeter \cite{Akchurin:2007uf}.
 Shower energy that is absorbed in the generation of neutrons during the spallation processes to overcome the nuclear binding energy is lost for calorimetric purposes.
 Thus estimating the amount of neutrons in a given shower may result in an improvement of the energy measurement.
 The extension of the software compensation techniques used for highly-granular calorimeters to include time as an additional dimension is thus of high interest to explore the potential in this area.

 In the following, methods are presented for incorporating the timing capabilities of a highly-granular hadronic calorimeter into the energy reconstruction.
 For this, two different approaches to software compensation, a global and a local one, are presented, extending the techniques developed in \cite{Adloff:2012gv} to include the time domain in addition to purely energy-based observables.
 All methods are developed and evaluated on simulated data.